flashultra/hxprng/README.md

 ## License
  Apache 2.0 is used for PCG number generator
- MIT license for all other number generator
+ MIT license for all other number generators